Tesla Auto Insurance Review: Ratings and Quotes (2023)

 Some of the discounts Tesla offers vary by state, so you may be eligible for the following, depending on where you live:[4]

-• Multi-car discount: If you have more than one Tesla, you’ll receive a discount.
+Multi-car discount: If you have more than one Tesla (or a second vehicle that's not a Tesla) you can qualify for this discount.

-• Elite driver discount: If you don’t have any violations or at-fault accidents in the past five years, Tesla will automatically apply this discount.
+Elite driver discount: If you don’t have any moving violations or at-fault accidents in the past five years, Tesla will automatically apply this discount.

 Tesla insurance bundling options